nadjas/Getting_Cleaning_Data/README.md

 ## The code and what it does

-part 1: Merge the training and the test sets to create one data set
+1. Merge the training and the test sets to create one data set
 - read data into variables
 dataActivityTest  <- read.table("./UCI HAR Dataset/test/Y_test.txt", header = FALSE)
 dataActivityTrain <- read.table("./UCI HAR Dataset/train/Y_train.txt",header = FALSE)